Wisconsin's Price Gouging Law

 What is Wisconsin's Price Gouging Law?

 In order for the price gouging law to be enforced, Wis.
-Stat. § 100.305(2) requires that the Governor issue an executive order certifying that “the state or a part of the state is in a period of abnormal economic disruption."
+Stats. § 100.305(2) requires that the Governor issue an executive order certifying that “the state or a part of the state is in a period of abnormal economic disruption."
 This means a period of time in which the state, or a part of the state, is experiencing a disruption (or a threat of disruption) to normal business transactions due to an emergency.
+The Governor's executive order determines the scope of the disruption and may specify a geographic area and the types of products or services disrupted.

 Penalties for violating the price gouging statute may include a civil forfeiture of up to $10,000.

+It's not unusual to see an increase in prices with sudden increases in demand or decreases in supply.
+This can be frustrating and consumers may feel like they are being taken advantage of.
 However, most of the time these increases are legitimate and sellers are simply passing on increases in their own cost, which is allowable under Wisconsin's price gouging regulations.

 When demand is high and supply is short, manufacturers, wholesalers, and retailers all experience increases in costs to expedite bringing additional products to market.
 These costs could include higher manufacturing costs and higher costs for shipping and handling.

-If you choose to download the Price Gouging During An Emergency Complaint Form, please deliver it to the Bureau of Business Trade Practices in any of the following ways:
+If you choose to download the Price Gouging During An Emergency Complaint Form, please deliver it to the DATCP Bureau of Business Trade Practices in any of the following ways: